CreativePhilip/OperatingSystemsLaboratories/lab1/README.md

 # Lab 1 Task
 ## Abstract
-The task is to implement the following scheduling algorithms and to compare the averages of various waiting times for the processes. <br/> In my case I have 2 average time for first execution,and the average time spent idle since entering the awaiting processes queue.
+The task is to implement the following scheduling algorithms and to compare the averages of various waiting times for the processes. <br/> In my case I have the average time for first execution, and the average time spent idle since entering the awaiting processes queue.

 ## Implemented algorithms